censorship-no-archive/ceno1/ceno-node/doc/errorConditions.md

 then the CC should send a new request to the LCS to inform it that it failed to decode the data it sent.
 Ideally, the LCS would be able to adjust accordingly.

-### Error from request to LCS

-In the case that the LCS encounters an error in its operations, it should send a standard operational error response.

 ### Cannot connect to RS

 In the case that the client cannot connect to the RS, an error page should be displayed to the